Make 3D Build System (PRO)

 ***NOTE**: You will encounter an issue when you are in first-person mode and you can not select UI buttons because the cursor is locked to the center of the screen.
 This can be fixed by disabling the **Lock Cursor** property from the **First Person*** ***Camera Holder** object.*

-Step 14: Additional Information
+## Step 14: Additional Information

 If you want to use prepared buildable prefabs in a Grid Axis XY grid system.
-Enable Rotate Object For XY property in Buildable Free Object and Buildable Grid Object components, in previously prepared prefabs.
-Then create a new EGB Pro Grid XY grid system and add the previously created "3D Building Small Buildable Grid Object Type SO" asset to the "Buildable Grid Object Type SO List" and, "3D Prop Vegetation Buildable Free Object Type SO" asset to the "Buildable Free Object Type SO List" properties.
+Enable **Rotate Object For XY** property in **Buildable Free Object** and **Buildable Grid Object** components, in previously prepared prefabs.
+Then create a new **EGB Pro Grid XY** grid system and add the previously created "**3D Building Small Buildable Grid Object Type SO**" asset to the "**Buildable Grid Object Type SO List**" and, "**3D Prop Vegetation Buildable Free Object Type SO**" asset to the "**Buildable Free Object Type SO List**" properties.&#x20;

 This way you can use the same Prefabs and the same Buildable Type SO assets in both XZ and XY grids.